-Membership in social in-groups confers myriad benefits, including fostering a sense of belonging and opportunities to explore identity, sharing information and resources, and collaborating on shared goals, which together support wellbeing (Boyd, Richerson, & Henrich, 2011; Skinner & Meltzoff, 2019; Tajfel & Turner, 1979; Tomasello et al., 2012).
-This capacity for forming strong in-group bonds stems from our ability to rapidly and accurately differentiate between those who are similar to us (i.e., "in-group") and different from us (i.e., "out-group") in important ways, a phenomenon known as intergroup or implicit bias.
-This social categorization mechanism facilitates feelings of closeness, security, and ultimately safety by equipping us with a culturally meaningful and reliable way to predict, explain, and evaluate the behavior of others based on our implicit understanding of intergroup expectations, norms, and dynamics (Allport, 1954; Swann et al., 2009; Over, 2016; Tajfel & Turner, 1979; Tomasello et al., 2012; Wilson & Wilson, 2007).
-To date, however, little is known about how interpersonal experiences during development influence the development and expression of implicit bias.
+Membership in social in-groups confers myriad benefits, including fostering a sense of belonging and opportunities to explore identity, sharing information and resources, and collaborating on shared goals, which together support wellbeing (Boyd et al., 2011; Skinner & Meltzoff, 2019; Tajfel & Turner, 1979; Tomasello et al., 2012).
+This capacity for forming strong in-group bonds stems from our ability to rapidly and accurately differentiate between those who are similar to us (i.e., "in-group") and different from us (i.e., "out-group") in important ways, a phenomenon known as social categorization.
+This social categorization mechanism facilitates feelings of closeness, security, and ultimately safety by equipping us with a culturally meaningful and reliable way to predict, explain, and evaluate the behavior of others based on our implicit understanding of intergroup expectations, norms, and dynamics (Allport, 1954; Meltzoff, 2007; Over, 2016; Swann et al., 2009; Tajfel & Turner, 1979; Tomasello et al., 2012; Wilson & Wilson, 2007).
+To date, however, little is known about how interpersonal experiences in childhood influence the development of social categorization processes and concomitant implicit bias -- the tendency to have more positive associations with one group, often a group one belongs to, over others.
 Moreover, few studies have examined whether individual differences in implicit bias are associated with changes in mental health over time.